 Antidepressant therapy in patients with bipolar disorders presents unique difficulties.
-While treatment with antidepressant monotherapy is discouraged in current guidelines for bipolar disorder treatment, ^{6,7} use of antidepressants may be necessary in some patients.
-The current APA guideline7 recommends use of bupropion and paroxetine as first-line antidepressant therapy, however, these are the only antidepressants that have been evaluated for use in bipolar disorders in randomized controlled trials to date that have demonstrated a relatively low risk of manic switch, therefore conclusions cannot be drawn regarding their supremacy over other antidepressants in treatment of bipolar disorders.
-Clinicians generally agree that other SSRIs, such as sertraline, are just as effective and safe, and that MAOIs are also relatively unlikely to promote switching into mania.
+Although treatment with antidepressant monotherapy is discouraged in current guidelines for bipolar disorder treatment, 6,7 use of antidepressants may be necessary in some patients.
+The current APA guideline recommends use of bupropion and paroxetine as first-line antidepressant therapy; however, these are the only antidepressants that have been evaluated for use in bipolar disorders in randomized controlled trials to date that have demonstrated a relatively low risk of manic switch; therefore, conclusions cannot be drawn regarding their supremacy over other antidepressants in treatment of bipolar disorders.
+Clinicians generally agree that other selective serotonin reuptake inhibitors, such as sertraline, are just as effective and safe and that monoamine oxidase inhibitors also are relatively unlikely to promote switching into mania.

-Another reason to consider a psychiatric referral is that patients with bipolar disorders have a highly variable course of illness with evolving, difficult-to-predict, clinical features.
+Another reason to consider a psychiatric referral is that patients with bipolar disorders have a highly variable course of illness, with evolving, difficult-to-predict clinical features.
 Careful charting of mood symptoms (Appendix B) and ongoing psychiatric assessment are often required to clarify each patient's particular pattern of disease and provide optimal treatment.
 The extremely high incidence of comorbid substance abuse also complicates disease management and increases treatment noncompliance and negative outcomes.

-Finally, the degree of psychosocial morbidity for people with bipolar disorders can be substantial.7 The divorce rate is 2 to 3 times higher than that of the general population, 45 and a majority of people so diagnosed experience some form of chronic occupational, social, or family difficulties, 7 which may be alleviated to some extent by adjuvant psychosocial interventions.
-7 All of these problems are more appropriately dealt with in a mental health setting.
+Finally, the degree of psychosocial morbidity for people with bipolar disorders can be substantial.7 The divorce rate is 2 to 3 times higher than that of the general population, 46 and a majority of people so diagnosed experience some form of chronic oc-